 - Inverted in the classic joke: "Coffee, chocolate, men... some things are better rich."

-- French statesman Charles Maurice de Talleyrand-Perigord once said that coffee should be "Black as the Devil, hot as Hell, pure as an angel and sweet as love."
+- Charles-Maurice de Talleyrand-Périgord had written that coffee should be "Black as the devil, hot as hell, pure as an angel, sweet as love."